“Nobody Died At Sandy Hook”

 But aerial images of SHES’s parking lot, including the CNN image, show no blue-and-white signage for designated handicap parking spaces, which would make the school in violation of the Americans with Disabilities Act of 1990 and the subsequent ADA Amendments Act of 2008 that broadened the meaning of disabilities.” pg.
 32

 Chang’s source for this claim is… myparkingsign.com.
-Myparkingsign.com is – you guessed it – a website that sells parking signs.
-Why would a former professor cite a niche retail website rather than the actual, original ADA standards, which are easily found on the ADA website?
-Probably because they make no reference whatsoever to paint colors when describing either the symbols of accessibility (section 4.30.7) or parking spaces (section 4.6.3), which would explain why almost none of the handicapped parking spaces located at Newtown’s other public schools were painted in such a manner:
+That’s right—myparkingsign.com, a website that sells parking signs.
+Why would a former professor cite a niche retail website instead of the original ADA standards, which are readily available on the ADA website?
+Probably because the ADA standards make no mention of paint colors when describing the symbols for accessibility (section 4.30.7) or parking spaces (section 4.6.3).
+This would also explain why almost none of the handicapped parking spaces at Newtown’s other public schools were painted in such a manner:

-Newtown High School, whose parking lot was renovated and repainted in 2010, is the only school in the entire district to have had blue and white handicapped parking spaces in March of 2012, when these satellite photos were taken:
+Newtown High School, which had its parking lot renovated and repainted in 2010, is the only school in the entire district to feature blue and white handicapped parking spaces as of March 2012, when these satellite photos were taken:

-Satellite photos taken before renovations were completed show that Newtown High School’s handicapped parking spots were, like Hawley, Reed, and Newtown Middle School, simply painted white:
+Satellite photos taken before the renovations were completed show that Newtown High School’s handicapped parking spots, like those at Hawley, Reed, and Newtown Middle School, were simply painted white:

-Are we expected to believe that only one of Newtown’s eight public schools – including all four elementary schools and both intermediate/middle schools – were non-compliant in 2012, and therefore non-operational?
-What about the former Chalk Hill Middle School, the building the Sandy Hook School students are alleged to have been secretly moved to prior to the shooting?
-Surely their parking lot has blue and white parking spaces, and is therefore ADA compliant, right?
+Are we expected to believe that only one of Newtown’s eight public schools—including all four elementary schools and both intermediate/middle schools—was non-compliant in 2012 and, therefore, non-operational?
+What about the former Chalk Hill Middle School, the building that Sandy Hook students are allegedly claimed to have been secretly moved to prior to the shooting?
+Surely, their parking lot would have blue and white spaces and would be ADA compliant, right?

 Ah, nuts.

-So the blue and white paint claim is a total fabrication on the part of Fetzer and Chang, confirmed as such not only by my own research but by an ADA trainer and information and outreach specialist from the aforementioned New England ADA Center who told me via e-mail:
+So, the blue and white paint claim is a total fabrication on the part of Fetzer and Chang.
+This has been confirmed not only by my own research but also by an ADA trainer and information and outreach specialist from the New England ADA Center, who directly told me via e-mail:

 “The ADA Standards for Accessible Design do not specify the color of the lines and markings at accessible parking spaces.”